 Adam Schallau greeted me with more cheeriness than I could muster at 4:45 AM.
-“You just get up and get going and a story unfolds,” he smiled.
-Leading me down dark trails to a ledge overlooking the Colorado River flowing a mile below, I immediately realized how much I would learn from one of the Southwest’s premier landscape photographers.
+“You get up and moving and a story unfolds,” he smiled.
+As we headed down dark trails to a ledge a mile above the Colorado River, I realized how much I would learn from one of the Southwest’s premier landscape photographers.

 I watched Adam track the moon and the clouds, and he saw changes in the morning sky I couldn’t begin to see.
 While we waited for the perfect morning light for our sunrise photo shoot along the Grand Canyon’s South Rim, Adam talked comfortably about this national park that holds a special spot in his heart.

 A Grand Canyon aficionado and ambassador of sorts, Adam earned a coveted post as an Artist-in-Residence several years ago.
 The program allowed him to concentrate on his craft and hone his photography skills while learning about the topography, history, and people of our great national treasure.